 The Art of the Awkward 1:1

 You probably do a lot of one-on-one meetings at work: with your manager, teammates, folks from other teams.
 Unfortunately, most people totally waste their 1:1 time.
 The problem: the 1:1s aren’t awkward enough.
 Here’s how to make them better.
+(This is part of a series.
+Check out Part 2 as well!)

 The 1:1 is a sacred space.
 It’s intimate.
 It’s dedicated to just you and the other person.
 It’s super high bandwidth for complex and uncertain content, especially emotions, hopes, and fears.
 It’s also the most inefficient way you can devise to disseminate non-controversial info.